particle-iot/docs/src/content/hardware/migration-guides/msom-boron-migration-guide.md

 ### NFC

-The M SoM does not support NFC.
+The M-SoM does not support NFC.

 The Boron and Argon support NFC Tag mode.

 ### Sleep

-- In `HIBERNATE` sleep mode, the M SoM can only be wakened via the `WKP` pin, but the Boron and Argon can be wakened by any pin.
+- In `HIBERNATE` sleep mode, the M-SoM can only be wakened via the `WKP` pin, but the Boron and Argon can be wakened by any pin.

-- In `STOP` and `ULTRA_LOW_POWER` sleep modes, the M SoM, Boron, and Argon can be wakened by any pin.
+- In `STOP` and `ULTRA_LOW_POWER` sleep modes, the M-SoM, Boron, and Argon can be wakened by any pin.

-- In `HIBERNATE` sleep mode, the M SoM puts `OUTPUT` pins into high-impedance state.
+- In `HIBERNATE` sleep mode, the M-SoM puts `OUTPUT` pins into high-impedance state.
 The Boron and Argon preserve the digital level.

-- In `STOP` and `ULTRA_LOW_POWER` sleep modes, the M SoM, Boron, and Argon preserve the digital output
+- In `STOP` and `ULTRA_LOW_POWER` sleep modes, the M-SoM, Boron, and Argon preserve the digital output

-- In `HIBERNATE` sleep mode, on the M SoM, pin D21 does not maintain `INPUT_PULLUP` or `INPUT_PULLDOWN` while asleep.
+- In `HIBERNATE` sleep mode, on the M-SoM, pin D21 does not maintain `INPUT_PULLUP` or `INPUT_PULLDOWN` while asleep.

 {{!-- BEGIN do not edit content below, it is automatically generated 58475011-6c17-488b-a042-a363c1312d02 --}}